2nd man sentenced in Vermont visa fraud case - The Boston Globe

-William Kelly, 73, of Fort Lauderdale, Florida, also was sentenced to three years of supervised release and ordered to pay $8.3 million in restitution.
+William Kelly, 73, of Fort Lauderdale, Fla., also was sentenced to three years of supervised release and ordered to pay $.8.3 million in restitution.

 He pleaded guilty last June to one count of conspiracy to commit wire fraud and one count of concealment of material information.
 As part of the plea deal, eight other charges were dropped and he agreed to cooperative with the government.